Questions and Answers

 I am considering changing my major.
 Should I change my major before Orientation?

-First-year students are not required to declare a major at Barton College.
-Consideration about your intended major can be addressed during your individual meeting with your First-Year Seminar advisor.
+First-year students officially declare a major at Barton College during their second semester.
+However, to have the correct intended major on file, students may complete the Intended Major form (login required) before Orientation or during their first semester.
+Questions about your intended major can be addressed during your individual meeting with your First-Year Seminar advisor.

 What should I bring to New Student Orientation?